ErsatzTV/ErsatzTV/README.md

 **ErsatzTV** is pre-alpha software for configuring and streaming custom live channels using your media library.
 The software is currently unstable and under active development.

+Want to join the community or have a question?
+Join us on [Discord](https://discord.gg/hHaJm3yGy6).

 ## Current Features

 - Use local media files and optional sidecar [NFO metadata](https://kodi.wiki/view/NFO_files); no need for a full media server